KKR back in the black as investments yield cash

-NEW YORK (Reuters) - KKR & Co LP (KKR.N) said on Friday it swung to profitability in the third quarter on its strongest delivery of cash from performance fees since the investment company went public in 2010, a result that far exceeded analyst expectations.
+NEW YORK (Reuters) - KKR & Co LP (KKR.N) said on Friday it swung to profitability in the third quarter on the back of its strongest showing in delivering cash from performance fees since going public in 2010.

 The New York-based private equity firm followed the performance gains posted last week by Blackstone Group LP (BX.N) which too saw its funds appreciate in the third quarter helped by a buoyant stock market and profitable exits from some of its investments.